Panda: A pretrained forecast model for chaotic dynamics: Related Work

 \section{Related Work}

 \textbf{Machine learning for dynamical systems.} Machine learning models for dynamical systems (MLDS) leverage as inductive biases the unique properties of dynamical systems, relative to traditional time series.
-These include: (1) \textit{Strong channel coupling:} The evolution of system variables is governed by deterministic differential or difference equations, implying fixed functional dependencies among variables rather than independent statistical relationships.
+These include: (1) \textit{Strong channel coupling:} The evolution of system variables is governed by deterministic differential or difference equations, implying coupled functional dependencies among variables rather than statistically correlations.
 Several MLDS approaches perform large-scale multivariate dynamical modeling, or infer interactions networks among measurement channels \cite{chen2018neural,bhaskar2024inferring,brunton2022modern,li2022learning}.
-(2) \textit{Invariant statistical measures:} Ergodic dynamical systems possess invariant probability measures supported on nonwandering sets, such as limit cycles or strange attractors, resulting in well-defined long-term statistical distributions for all observables.
-MLDS models leverage this property by adapting methods from probabilistic machine learning and generative modeling \cite{pedersen2025thermalizer,koppe2019identifying,cheng2025learning}.
-(3) \textit{Conserved quantities \& Integrals of motion:} Dynamical systems often admit invariant quantities distinct from directly measured observables.
-MLDS models impose these constraints as inductive biases, or use their existence to motivate latent variable models \cite{chen2021data,yin2023continuous,chen2024probabilistic,botvinick2023generative}.
+(2) \textit{Invariant statistical measures:} Ergodic dynamical systems possess invariant probability measures supported on non-wandering sets, such as limit cycles or strange attractors, resulting in well-defined long-term statistical distributions for all observables.
+Recent works incorporate these properties as inductive biases in modern methods in MLDS settings \cite{pedersen2025thermalizer,koppe2019identifying,cheng2025learning}.